yinguobing/arcface/README.md

 #### Download the training data
 You can use any dataset as long as they can be converted to TensorFlow Record files.
 If you do not have any dataset, please download one from the ArcFace official [dataset list](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo).

-#### Generate training dataset.
+#### Generate training dataset
-This project also provides a demo file showing how to convert the downloaded MXNet dataset into TFRecord files.
+This project provides a demo file showing how to convert the downloaded MXNet dataset into TFRecord files.
 You can run it like this:

 ```bash
 # From the project root directory
 python3 -m utils.mx_2_tf
 ```

-#### Fully shuffle the dataset.
+#### Fully shuffle the dataset
 Most face recognition datasets contains millions of training samples.
 It is better to fully shuffle the data in the record file.
 ```bash
 cd utils